MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/hololens-app-anchor.md

    ![Marker found holograph](media/printed-anchor-found.png "Marker found holograph")

-## To anchor a guide using a digital anchor
+## Anchor a guide using a digital anchor

 - Use air tap and hold to move and align the digital anchor to its real-world counterpart.
 To rotate the anchor, tap and hold the blue spheres.